NavTrust: Benchmarking Trustworthiness for Embodied Navigation: Related Work

 \textbf{Trustworthiness in Embodied Navigation.} Evaluating and enhancing agent trustworthiness spans perceptual, linguistic, and training-based robustness.
 Recent benchmarks, such as EmbodiedBench \cite{yang2025embodiedbench} and PARTNR~\cite{chang2024partnr}, primarily focus on multimodal LLMs or high-level planning rather than sensor- and instruction-level failures in embodied navigation. \textit{1) Perceptual Robustness.} Prior work (e.g., RobustNav~\cite{DBLP}) reports substantial performance degradation under visual and motion corruptions but focuses on RGB or photometric effects and dynamics.
 Depth-sensor degradations are generally overlooked.
 NavTrust addresses this limitation by evaluating robustness under both RGB corruptions and a novel suite of depth-sensor corruptions. \textit{2) Linguistic Robustness.} Linguistic perturbations (e.g., omissions, swaps) can reduce task success by 25\%~\cite{taioli24mind}, yet existing benchmarks rarely introduce systematic instruction corruptions.
-NavTrust expands this space by incorporating masking, stylistic or personality shifts, capitalization emphasis, and black-/white-box prompt attacks to rigorously stress-test VLN models. \textit{3) Robustness via Training Strategies.} While prior work has explored teacher-student distillation and parameter-efficient fine-tuning (PEFT) or adapters in other domains, they do not target the trustworthiness of embodied navigation agents.
+NavTrust expands this space by incorporating masking, stylistic or personality shifts, capitalization emphasis, and black-/white-box prompt attacks, building on adversarial environmental attacks against VLN agents ~\cite{yangvln}, to rigorously stress-test VLN models.

+\textit{3) Robustness via Training Strategies.} While prior work \cite{sun2026view} has explored teacher-student distillation and parameter-efficient fine-tuning (PEFT) or adapters in other domains, they do not target the trustworthiness of embodied navigation agents.
 To the best of our knowledge, NavTrust is the first benchmark to systematically evaluate corruption-aware data augmentation, teacher–student distillation, lightweight adapters, and an instruction-sanitizing LLM within a unified framework for improving VLN and OGN robustness.